-Equipment Details of equipment Permitted in EA competition Permitted in FEI competition Whips Curved whips allowed rule 3.12 Max 1.2m horses and 1.0m ponies I whip unless 2 on master list × × Saddle Dressage (including all-purpose), m ust be fully-mounted, used with o r without a saddlecloth.
-Soft hand hold (hard hand hold must be on master list) × × Horse Identification Numbers One on each side of the bridle or saddlecloth is required and must be clearly visible.
-Should be worn whenever the horse is out of the stable including leading, grazing, under saddle at any time Bridle, black or brown only Padding is permitted under bridles only and must be discreet and applied to the underside of the bridle Snaffle optional optional Bit and bridoon (Double) optional optional Nosebands, black or brown only Cavesson, Dropped, Flash One (only) Compulsory Only Cavesson permitted with double One (only) Compulsory False tails Must not contain any metal parts or added weight × x Additional gear Breastplate Optional optional Foregirth × Х Bandages, brushing boots, overboots, headphones Warm-up area only Side reins and lunge cavesson Lungir only Blinkers, ear plugs, nasal strips, bearing/ running/balancing reins, cheekers /bit guards, chambon/ deGogue • vith the exception that ear plugs ıring prize giving Ear hoods their test, the Athlete or groom vorn.
-May be checked by Gear Steward after ete or groom must remove the ear hood for checking if requested Nose nets - Refer to 3.23 for details Only permitted with EADC approval and evidence to be produced at gear check Back protectors Permitted all levels Sponsor pocket badges Refer to EA General Regs Article 135 Max 80 cm , only breast height x × Sponsor saddlecloth badges.
-Refer to EA General Regs Article 135 Max 200 cm on each side x х
+Equipment Details of equipment Permitted in EA competition Permitted in FEI competition Whips Curved whips allowed rule 3.12 Max 1.2m horses and 1.0m ponies I whip unless 2 on master list x x Saddle Dressage (including all-purpose), m nust be fully-mounted, used with c or without a saddlecloth.
+Soft hand hold (hard hand hold must be on master list) x x Horse Identification Numbers One on each side of the bridle or worn whenever the horse is out o Bridle, black or brown only Padding is permitted under bridles only and must be discreet and applied to the underside of the bridle Snaffle optional optional Bit and bridoon (Double) optional optional Nosebands, black or brown only Cavesson, Dropped, Flash One (only) Compulsory Only Cavesson permitted with double One (only) Compulsory Only Cavesson permitted with double False tails Must not contain any metal parts or added weight × × Additional gear Breastplate Optional optional Foregirth x × Bandages, brushing boots, over- boots, headphones Warm-up area only Side reins and lunge cavesson Lungir ng only Blinkers, ear plugs, nasal strips, bearing/ running/balancing reins, cheekers /bit guards, chambon/ deGogue with the exception that ear plugs uring prize giving Ear hoods their test, the Athlete or groom checked by Gear Steward after n must remove the ear hood for f requested Nose nets - Refer to 3.23 for details , , C approval and evidence to be at gear check Back protectors Permitted all levels Sponsor pocket badges Refer to EA General Regs Article 135 Max 80 cm2, only breast height × x Sponsor saddlecloth badges.
+Refer to EA General Regs Article 135 Max 200 cm 2 on each side x x